 Another early building is the Marist mission printery, known as Pompallier.
 In 1839 Bishop Jean Baptiste François Pompallier established the headquarters of what was known as the Catholic mission to Western Oceania at Kororāreka.
 His Marist priests built a two-storeyed printery, which also operated as a tannery and storehouse, in the mission compound.
 But in 1850 Pompallier’s priests were assigned to work elsewhere and in 1856 the building passed to James Callaghan, a tanner.
 It was used as a grand private home from the late 1870s.
 Thought incorrectly to be a bishop’s palace, the house was bought by the government in 1943.
 In the 1990s it was restored as a printery.
 It is under Heritage New Zealand care.

 Locality behind Okiato Point, 7 km south of Russell.
 After the signing of the Treaty of Waitangi in 1840, Lieutenant-Governor William Hobson purchased land there to establish the colony’s first capital.
 It was named Russell after the leader of the British House of Commons.
-However, the capital was moved south to Auckland in 1841, and the settlement burned to the ground.
+However, the capital was moved south to Auckland in 1841, and the settlement burned to the ground in 1842.
 Nearby Kororāreka was renamed Russell.
 Today, Okiato is a holiday resort.

 Valley south-west of the Bay of Islands, crossed by the Waiōmio Stream.
 It is known as the cradle of the Ngāti Hine people.
 The area was discovered by Hineamaru, a descendant of Rāhiri, the ancestor of the Ngāpuhi tribe.